 The Law Society of Scotland maintains this gateway page on its website, from which you may access briefings and position papers on Brexit and monitor Brexit-related legislation.
 The Society's website also includes dedicated pages for Brexit Information and Updates and Brexit Questions & Answers.

 Academic & Think Tank Research

-The organizations listed below publish credible, objective research on Brexit and its consequences.
+The organizations listed below publish credible research and commentary on Brexit and its consequences.
 Many of them maintain dedicated webpages from which you may access all of their Brexit-related content.
 Most are free resources, but one subscription database also is included.

 - After Brexit: Britain's Future -- Royal Institute of International Affairs (Chatham House)